In historic move, U.S. House set to vote to impeach Trump

 Removing Trump from office would require a two-thirds majority of those present and voting in the 100-member chamber, meaning Democrats would have to persuade at least 20 Republicans to join with them to end Trump’s presidency.

-Reporting by David Morgan, Patricia Zengerle, Susan Cornwell and Richard Cowan; Additional reporting by Susan Heavey; Writing by James Oliphant; Editing by Andy Sullivan and Peter Cooney and Chizu Nomiyama
+Reporting by David Morgan, Patricia Zengerle, Susan Cornwell and Richard Cowan; Writing by James Oliphant; Editing by Andy Sullivan and Peter Cooney